juxor/afaq/markdown/secI4.md

 from a scarcity of willing workers.
 Hence, so the argument goes, a socialist society would have to force people to do certain jobs and that requires a state.
-Obviously, this argument ignores the fact that under capitalism usually it is the boring, dangerous work which is the least well paid with the worse working conditions.
+Obviously, this argument ignores the fact that under capitalism usually it is the boring, dangerous work which is the least well paid with the worst working conditions.
 In addition, this argument ignores the fact that under workers self-management boring, dangerous work would be minimised and transformed as much as possible.
 Only under capitalist hierarchy are people in